AdguardTeam/AdguardKnowledgeBase/01.general/05.adguard-filter-policy/docs.en.md

 - These filters will block ads wherever possible.
 - Ads should be blocked regardless of their reasons and goals.
 - We will block ads caused by malicious apps or extensions that inject ads.
-Please note that we do it only on condition that you specify how to install this app or extension.
+Please note that we do it only on the condition that you specify how to install this app or extension.

 ##### Limitations and Exceptions